sagemath/trac_to_gh/Issue 3655.md

 # Issue 3655: left multiplication in piecewise does not work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3655

 Original creator: wdj